Osteoporosis: A Battle For Your Bones

 Be very cautious about buying prescription medicine online, either with or without a prescription.
 Only use online pharmacies that display the VIPPS® Seal on their website.
 Never buy a prescription medicine without a prescription - you never know what you are getting.

-- Ibandronate (Boniva) can be taken orally monthly or given by intravenous injection every three months and reduces the risk of vertebral fractures by 50% over three years.
+- Ibandronate (Boniva): can be taken orally monthly or given by intravenous injection every three months

-- Risedronate (Actonel, Atelvia) can be taken daily, weekly, bimonthly, or monthly and reduces the incidence of vertebral fractures by 41-49 % and nonvertebral fractures by 36% over 3 years.
+- Risedronate (Actonel, Atelvia): can be taken orally daily, weekly, bimonthly, or monthly

 Hormone Replacement Therapy for Osteoporosis

-Twenty-to-thirty years ago, hormone replacement therapy (HRT) was considered the gold standard for preventing not only osteoporosis but treating menopausal symptoms as well.
-That all changed after publication of the results of the Women's Initiative Trial in 2002 which showed the risks associated with HRT use (an increased risk of breast cancer, blood clots, heart attacks, and stroke) outweighed the benefits (decreased rates of hip and vertebral fractures and colon cancer).
+Twenty-to-thirty years ago, menopausal hormone therapy (MHT) (previously called hormone replacement therapy [HRT]) was considered the gold standard for preventing not only osteoporosis but treating menopausal symptoms as well.
+That all changed after publication of the results of the Women's Initiative Trial in 2002 which showed the risks associated with MHT use (an increased risk of breast cancer, blood clots, heart attacks, and stroke) outweighed the benefits (decreased rates of hip and vertebral fractures and colon cancer).

 Raloxifene: Estrogen-Like Effects Without Cancer Risk